 The College of Arts and Sciences offers two online degree programs: a B.A. in Liberal Studies with concentrations in Humanities, Social Sciences, and Professional Studies and a B.A. in Philosophy.
 Both online degree completion programs allow students to complete all degree requirements online and offer the option to pursue Disciplinary Honors.

 Students newly admitted to UNCG who are in the UNCG in 3 Program are strongly encouraged to apply to Disciplinary Honors after you have completed one semester at UNCG rather than International Honors.
 Why?
 Most UNCG in 3 students come to UNCG with a significant amount of their general education courses completed, either through AP or IB credit, dual enrollment, early or middle college courses, or some other option.
 The Honors courses you are required to take in the International Honors program would therefore constitute an addition 13 credit hours of coursework outside of your major.

 However, if you choose to pursue Disciplinary Honors, you will take Honors courses in your major.
 The majority of these courses are courses you need to take for your degree anyway, so you are not adding substantial additional credit hours.
-The application process for Disciplinary Honors is slightly different from the International Honors process: you can apply after at least one semester at UNCG, and after you have 30-40 credit hours of college credit (including the credits you bring with you to UNCG).
+The application process for Disciplinary Honors is slightly different from the Global Honors process: you can apply after at least one semester at UNCG, and after you have 30-40 credit hours of college credit (including the credits you bring with you to UNCG).
 At the time of application, you will need a minimum cumulative UNCG GPA of 3.30 to 3.50, depending on your major.
 Overall, the Disciplinary Honors program is the best option for students who are looking to complete their degree in 3 years or less.
 It is flexible (you choose your honors courses!), adaptable, and helps you to build meaningful relationships with faculty mentors who will be immensely helpful to you after graduation, whatever you decide to pursue.